generate ongoing savings

 If you are a school with a rates bill, receiving mandatory relief or not, and/or if you are paying Council Tax particularly as a boarding school, we would welcome the opportunity to review your spends on a ‘no obligation’ basis.

-Dealing with the business rating for Fairley House School required specific expertise of handling schools with children with special needs.
+Dealing with the business rating for the School required specific expertise of handling schools with children with special needs.

 Through our experience of working across the education sector, we have often identified alternative routes to savings for our clients.
 We have worked on all sites for the school resulting is total savings exceeding £35,000.

-Our firm have acted for Ramillies for a number of years and as the School itself has adapted over time, so has our rating advice.
+Our firm have acted for this School for a number of years and as the their education provision has adapted over time, so has our rating advice.
 For each revaluation, we appealed the rating assessment to reduce the schools ongoing rating liabilities.

 We reviewed each part of the School site to establish which buildings could be exempted, and as a result of the the revaluations saved over £53,000.